 Responsible for creating and maintaining facilities and promoting medical and public healthcare programs, NVHA operates a diagnostic centre in Gitlaxt'aamiks and satellite clinics in the other Nisga'a Villages, providing physician services, home care, cultural community health representatives, and the administration of non-insured health benefits.
-During the reporting period, through the Fiscal Financing Agreement, NVHA received \$22,791,717 from Canada and \$2,041,000 from British Columbia.
+During the reporting period, through the Fiscal Financing Agreement, NLG received \$25,177,440 from Canada and \$2,804,000 from British Columbia for health care funding.